 PROFILE: Dorothea Haus Ross established the Dorothea Haus Ross Foundation foundation in 1997.
-The foundation seeks “to support nonprofit organizations that seek to ensure basic needs and human rights including sustenance, education, healthcare and security to the most vulnerable children throughout the world.”
-Its grantmaking prioritizes funding trafficked and exploited children, disabled children, displaced and refugee children, and building sustainable economic communities.
+The foundation seeks “[t]o support nonprofit organizations that seek to ensure basic needs and human rights including sustenance, education, healthcare and security to the most vulnerable children throughout the world.”
+Its grantmaking prioritizes funding for trafficked and exploited children, disabled children, displaced and refugee children and sustainable economic communities.

 The Ross Foundation does not accept unsolicited grant applications or requests for funding.
 It does encourage grantseekers whose work closely aligns with its giving strategy to submit brief letters describing their work.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)